Datastream

 OECD iLibrary (Organization for Economic Cooperation and Development)

-The OECD iLibrary is an online interface that provides full-text access to OECD studies, periodicals, and the OECD.Stat collection of statistical databases.
+The OECD iLibrary is an online interface that provides full-text access to OECD studies, periodicals, and dozens of statistical databases.
 The topical range of the iLibrary is considerable and covers areas such as agricultural policies, environmental indicators, social expenditures, labour markets, national accounts, foreign trade and FDI, and various industry-level data.
 While its focus is on wealthier developed countries, the iLibrary also includes OECD reports and publications on selected non-member countries such as the BRIC countries of Brazil, Russia, India, and China.
-OECD iLibrary is also accessible via Databases at Emory.
-For direct access to OECD statistical databases and sites, you can also go to OECD.Stat and OECD Data.
+This resource is also available via Databases at Emory For direct access to OECD data and datasets, see the OECD Data Portal at https://www.oecd.org/en/data.html and the OECD Data Explorer at https://data-explorer.oecd.org/ and its inventory of datasets at https://www.oecd.org/en/data/datasets.html?orderBy=mostRelevant&page=0.

 United Nations Commodity Statistics Trade Database (Comtrade)